dandandandan81/dandandandan81.github.io/docs/setup/multicast.md

 ### Dedicated Network Infrastructure

+**Dedicated VLAN:**

-**Dedicated VLAN:** The IPTV network must operate on a dedicated VLAN that spans the entire property as one unified network.
+- The IPTV network must operate on a dedicated VLAN that spans the entire property as one unified network.
 This VLAN should *NOT* be the default VLAN (typically VLAN 1).
 If additional devices beyond the IPTV streamer and ROOMNET provided equipment are to be included in the VLAN, inform your project manager so we can evaluate any impact to the solution.

 **Public IP Addresses:**

-- A dedicated static public IP address per property is required for the TV solution.
-Multiple Static IPs can be accommodated but may require additional network configuration.
+- All outbound traffic should be routed via a single Public IP address.
+This does not need to be dedicated to only the IPTV solution.
+Multiple Static IPs can be accommodated but may require additional configuration on your network.
 - The dynamic top-shelf configuration relies on the public IP address of each Apple TV for communication with ROOMNET's cloud infrastructure.
 To ensure the correct branding is shown on screen, each property needs to use unique public IPs
 - If static public IPs are not available this will reduce branding opportunities within the solution.

 **Hardware:**

 - We recommend enterprise-grade networking hardware throughout the IPTV/Apple TV network.
 This includes manufacturers such as Cisco, Ruckus, and HP/Aruba.
+- There are issues with the implementation of IGMP in Unifi and TP-link hardware.
+Issues range from challenges with initial configuration to general stability issues.
+As such we recommend these brands are avoided.
+If assistance is needed in configuring this network hardware there may be additional charges.
-- All copper edge ports Apple TVs must be Gigabit throughout the network.
+- All copper edge ports AppleTVs must be Gigabit throughout the network.
 - All uplink ports between switching hardware should Gigabit or better.
 Preferably 10GB or better.

 ### Network Connectivity & Traffic Management

-**Wired Connectivity:** Ensure wired Gigabit network connectivity for all in-room hardware.
+**Wired Connectivity:** Ensure wired gigabit network connectivity for all in-room hardware.

 **Outbound Traffic:** The IPTV VLAN must have no outbound restrictions.
 This network should be managed similarly to guest HSIA networks, meaning no filtering, proxies, packet inspection, or other technologies that could interfere with outbound network traffic.
-There are no requirements for inbound configurations.
+Restrictions to inbound traffic are allowed.

 ## Essential Services & Servers